 SAMPLE WORKPLACE VIOLENCE PREVENTION POLICY – PRINCE EDWARD ISLAND

-We are pleased to send you a copy of CFIB’s Sample Workplace Violence Prevention Policy for PEI.
+We are pleased to send you a Sample Workplace Violence Prevention Policy for PEI.
 This is a simple Word document which you can customize to suit your needs.

 Any business policy should always be carefully reviewed and should take into consideration provincially applicable Occupational Health and Safety legislation.
 In addition, businesses could review any sensitive issues with a qualified/certified professional (i.e. labour lawyer) for additional peace of mind.

-Recommendations for using CFIB templates:
+Recommendations for using templates:

 In keeping with human resources best practices, we recommend that all businesses clearly communicate their expectations and personally review policies with all employees.
 There are a few different ways of proceeding: